An end to shutdown leaves federal workers still feeling insecure

 “I just hope that they are really going to come up with a real agreement so we can just go on with our lives,” Sneed said.

-Reporting by Katharine Jackson and Temis Tormo in Washington, Sharon Bernstein in Sacramento, California and Andrew Hay in Taos, New Mexico; writing by Bill Tarrant; editing by Grant McCool
+Reporting by Katharine Jackson and Temis Tormo in Washington, Sharon Bernstein in Sacramento, California and Andrew Hay in Taos, New Mexico and Brendan O'Brien in Milwaukee; writing by Bill Tarrant; editing by Grant McCool